 I’ve always loved going along to Hove beach, near Hove Lawns, which is an equally nice place to relax in the summer.

-With the Pier standing in the water, holidaymakers enjoying fish and chips, people pretending the water isn’t freezing and jumping in, the i360 slowly lifting up and the view of the derelict West Pier, Brighton beach is certainly that little bit magic…If you don’t arrive when the crowds have completely taken over.
+With the Pier standing in the water, holidaymakers enjoying fish and chips, people pretending the water isn’t freezing and jumping in, the i360 slowly lifting up and the view of the derelict West Pier, Brighton beach is certainly that little bit magical…If you don’t arrive when the crowds have completely taken over.

 I’d recommend avoiding a Saturday in the middle of the summer, try to get down to the beach early in the morning on a weekday, it will be much calmer.